The Ball State University programs for the

 EDUCATION: GENERAL (EDGE)

 The critical analysis and evaluation of selected controversial issues in American education.
 Restricted to honors students.

-that the candidate complete a regular license in a standard license area, pass
+that the candidate complete an initial program in a standard license area, pass

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241